-Many times along the route, Etherington Jr. felt his legs become leaden as cars zipped past.
+Many times along the route, Etherington felt his legs become leaden as cars zipped past.
 He found himself wondering what passersby must be thinking about “these crazy Indians walking by the side of the road.”
-What kept him going, he says, was the conviction that he was walking for something “bigger than myself” -- the survivors of residential schools and all their descendants.
+What kept him going was the conviction that he was walking for something “bigger than myself.

-“There is a big problem of suicide in my community,” Etherington Jr. told a debriefing session.
-“I walked for my buddies who did it [committed suicide] and for those who have attempted it.”
+“There is a big problem of suicide in my community,” Etherington said.
+“I walked for my buddies [who committed suicide] and for those who have attempted it.”

-Although at times, “we would get sick of each other,” confessed Etherington, Jr., the trip made it possible for him to see, for the first time, the beauty of the land of his ancestors and the honour of the people walking with him.
+The trip made him see, for the first time, the beauty of the land of his ancestors and the honour of the people walking with him.
 “It was a humbling experience.”

-Etherington Sr., who organized this walk, said it was important to have the youth participate to raise awareness about the “survivors of the survivors” -- the children and grandchildren raised in dysfunctional families by parents abused in residential schools.
+Etherington’s father, Patrick Etherington Sr., organized this walk.
+He said it was important to have the youth participate to raise awareness about the “survivors of the survivors”—the children and grandchildren of survivors who were raised by traumatized parents.
 “This can’t go any further,” he said.
 “The cycle has to end now.”